Sustainable Investing and the Cross-Section of Returns and Maximum Drawdown: Methodology

 and

-where $f^*$ defines a general mapping function,$y_{i t+1}$ denotes drawdown of firm $i$ over the period from time $t$ to time $t+1$, $x_{i, t} = [x_{i, t}^1, ..., x_{i, t}^J]$ is a vector of realizations of firm characteristics for a stock $i$ at time $t$, and $\varepsilon_{i, t+1}$ an error term.\\ \\ The relationship expressed in formulas (\ref{eq:themodel0}) and (\ref{eq:themodel1}) mirrors the asset pricing relationships specified in countless papers in the finance literature.
+where $f^*$ defines a general mapping function, $y_{i t+1}$ denotes the dependent variable, i.e., log excess return or maximum drawdown, of firm $i$ over the period from time $t$ to time $t+1$, $x_{i, t} = [x_{i, t}^1, ..., x_{i, t}^J]$ is a vector of realizations of firm characteristics for a stock $i$ at time $t$, and $\varepsilon_{i, t+1}$ an error term.\\ \\ The relationship expressed in formulas (\ref{eq:themodel0}) and (\ref{eq:themodel1}) mirrors the asset pricing relationships specified in countless papers in the finance literature.
 In those papers, the dependent variable is usually excess return over the risk-free rate or another benchmark.